RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 A pacifist is somebody who is pro-peace and firmly anti-war.
 Christian pacifists believe that all war is wrong and refuse to participate in any action that promotes conflict.
 Many Christians have become pacifists in the last century.
 This is not only because of their interpretation of Jesus’ teaching, but through seeing the horrific consequences of modern warfare; the threat of mass destruction from nuclear bombs and chemical weapons.

 Jesus clearly taught that the priority was to love and care for others: not to fight, but to pray about situations of violence and ask God to bring peace.
-Although his kingdom is not an earthly one, he taught his followers to bless - do good and help - the surrounding people.
+Although his kingdom is not an earthly one, he taught his followers to do good and help the people around them.

 For Christians who believe in pacifism, wars waste God-given resources, bring suffering, and open the door to hatred, violence, and murder.
 These are not Christian values.